C.J. Uzomah Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Season Stats

-- Uzomah has totaled 256 yards on 17 catches with five touchdowns this season, averaging 36.6 yards per game on 19 targets.
+- This season Uzomah has 17 catches (on 19 targets) for 256 yards and five touchdowns, averaging 36.6 yards per game.

 - Uzomah has been the target of 8.9% (19 total) of his team's 213 passing attempts this season.

-- The Bengals have thrown the ball in 53.4% of their plays from scrimmage this year while running the ball 46.6% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Bengals, who rank eighth in the NFL in points scored, have attempted a pass 53.4% of the time while running the ball 46.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Jets.